Employee appraisals: how to conduct effective performance reviews

 How to prepare for an appraisal

-While it’s based on performance and not personal opinion, an appraisal should promote open and honest discussion.
-And it should always focus on the positive – personal development and growth.
+While it’s based on performance and not personal opinion, your company appraisal scheme should promote open and honest discussion.
+And it should always focus on positive aspects like personal development and growth.

 Here are eight things to do before the meeting to ensure everything runs smoothly.